NathanYyc/djl-spark/docs/development/benchmark_with_djl.md

 ```
 Best thread number for your system: The same number of cores your system have or double of the total cores.

-You can also add `-l` to simulate the increment load for your inference server.
+You can also add `-l` to simulate the increment load for your inference parameterServer.
 It will add threads with the delay of time.

 ```
 -t 10 -l 100